pragmatrix/backpanel/README.md

 BackPanel provides a [Docbook] inspired DSL to specify a user interface which is translated to HTML and served via [Suave].

-In addition to that, BackPanel follows the [Elm Architecture] to simplify the creation of the user interface.
+In addition to that, BackPanel follows the [Elm Architecture] for the creation of the user interface.
 For a simple one like the [BackPanel Example] only two methods need to be implemented:

 - The `view` function takes in a model and creates the document.
 - The `update` function updates the view model in response to events.

 ### Document DSL

 To create a document, the [Document DSL] must be used.
-At the time of this writing, the document grammar and its elements are neither complete not final.
+At the time of this writing, the document grammar and its elements are neither complete nor final.
 A final and stable version will be indicated by a release of [Version 1.0].

 ## How

 Batteries are included.
 If you add the [BackPanel NuGet] to your project, it comes with [Suave], [Bootstrap], and [FlatUI].
 There is no need to use a single line of JavaScript, HTML, or CSS.
 The F# [Document DSL] should cover everything to build the UI.
 And if it does not, pull requests are appreciated.

-Once the server starts serving the UI and the user opens the URL it is listening at, a `index.html` page with no content is delivered to the browser.
+Once the server starts serving the UI and the user opens the URL it is listening at, an `index.html` page with no content is delivered to the browser.
 This page loads a JavaScript file that connects back to server utilizing a WebSocket.
 This WebSocket stays connected for the time the page is open.
 Whenever the server has new content, it sends it to the browser and whenever the user triggers an event, the browser sends the event to the server.

 The content is delivered with a JSON encoded DOM representation that is then rendered by [picodom] on the client.
 Incremental updates are required to avoid confusing the view state of the browser.